Skip to main content

 Configure tools connected to agents to extend their capabilities.

-Edit a tool component's actions
+Edit a tool's actions

 Use an agent as a tool

-2. Add a second agent component to the flow.
+2. Add a second Agent component to the flow.

-3. Add your Open AI API Key to the Agent component.
+3. Add your OpenAI API Key to both Agent components.

 Agent as a tool